-Please note that for our Food Organics communal hubs we accept only small amounts of green waste such as cut flowers and indoor plant trimmings.
-Take your bulk garden waste to the Resource Recovery Centre or book a free green waste collection.
+Please note that our communal FOGO hubs can only accept small amounts of green waste such as cut flowers and indoor plant trimmings.
+Please take your bulk garden waste to the Resource Recovery Centre or book a free green waste collection.

 Reducing your food waste